Bowel Cancer Screening

 The FIT (Faecal Immunochemical Test) is the updated home-testing kit that looks for blood in a sample of your poo.
 It is much more sensitive than the previous testing kit it replaces.
 It can detect smaller amounts of blood in the poo and will return fewer false positives.
 It also only needs one sample as well as having the ability to detect different amounts of blood in the poo.

-The FIT kit is very easy to complete:
+The FIT kit is very easy to use:

 - catch the poo with a plastic container or bag